UnaryPlus/BadBidenTranslations/README.md

 # Bad Biden Translations
-This is the source code for a Twitter bot which is now deactivated.
-It posted bad translations of the president's tweets by running them through google translate a bunch of times.
+A Twitter bot which creates bad translations of the president's tweets by translating them through five different languages and then back into English.
+(The account has been deactivated, and its posts are no longer visible.)